dominican saints

 Representation: anchor; crown of flowers; crown of roses; Holy Infant; roses; Dominican tertiary holding roses; Dominican tertiary accompanied by the Holy Infant

-Patronage: against vanity; Americas; Central America; embroiderers; florists; gardeners; India; Latin America; Lima, Peru; needle workers; New World; people ridiculed for their piety; Peru; Philippines; diocese of Santa Rosa, California; South America; vanity; Villareal Samar, Phillipines; West Indies
+Patronage: Americas; Central America; embroiderers; florists; gardeners; India; Latin America; Lima, Peru; needle workers; New World; people ridiculed for their piety; Peru; Philippines; diocese of Santa Rosa, California; South America; vanity; Villareal Samar, Phillipines; West Indies

 At her confirmation in 1597, she took the name of Rose, because, when an infant, her face had been seen transformed by a mystical rose.
 As a child she was remarkable for a great reverence, and pronounced love, for all things relating to God.
 This so took possession of her that thenceforth her life was given up to prayer and mortification.
 She had an intense devotion to the Infant Jesus and His Blessed Mother, before whose altar she spent hours.
 She was scrupulously obedient and of untiring industry, making rapid progress by earnest attention to her parents’ instruction, to her studies, and to her domestic work, especially with her needle.